jlbedunah/quote-tool-payment-form/DEV_PRODUCTION_SETUP.md

   - `SUPABASE_URL` = Your dev Supabase project URL
   - `SUPABASE_SERVICE_ROLE_KEY` = Your dev service_role key
   - `SUPABASE_ANON_KEY` = Your dev anon key

+**Note:** If you use Vercel's Supabase integration, it will set these automatically for the connected project.
+You can still override them manually for different environments if needed.

 ### 6. Redeploy